-Each CSA member receives a 10% discount card good on any extra fruit (already picked or pick-your-own), donuts or cider in the orchard salesroom only.
+Each CSA member receives a 10% discount card good on any extra fruit (already picked or pick-your-own) and cider in the Farm Store.

 We’ll remind you each week via the CSA E-Newsletter and what fruits you will find in your bag.